junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 *How do you do that?*

 Dean almost chuckles.
 "If only I know.
-But hey, we are on the same ship."
+But hey, we are on the same boat."

 The flashing images from the memory slow down in the view: the broken pieces, the dazzling light, the confusing scenes of the dimension in between, the long and ugly past, the Hell, the Purgatory.
 Some are Cas's, others Dean's.
 Many times, they find the pieces mixed together.
 One by one, they pick them up, sort them out, as if cleaning a floor where all the glassware and chinaware have been shattered, and they work together to put them back, glue them together.
 The edges are sharp, the broken pieces tiny, but they work together.
 One by one, piece by piece, just like Cas puts torn book pages in his memory library back onto the shelves, just like Dean's djinn dream of the dimension in between, where they put the pieces of cloth fabric and feathers together to make a Picasso-style form turn to a Leonardo da Vinci work of art.